MihaelaVacarus/MS1-You-Plant-It/README.md

     - The Events & Workshops page includes a section on courses with a designed PDF that covers all necessary info.
 - #### As a user, I want to be able to contact the company by sending an email/form, so that I am not bothered with calls.
     - The Contact page has a contact form that allows users to ask for information without giving their phone number.
-    - Additionally, on that same page, users are given the option to send a WhatsApp message directly from the website, and so inquire for more info.
+    - Additionally, on that same page, users are given the option to send a WhatsApp message directly from the website to inquire for more info.

 ### Further testing

 - The Chrome extension [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en) has been run and checked.
 - The [Am I Responsive](http://ami.responsivedesign.is/) website has been used to ensure responsiveness.
+- Website tested on [Mobile-Friendly Test - Google Search Console](https://search.google.com/test/mobile-friendly) and validated correctly.
 - Run style sheet code through [Autoprefixer CSS online](http://autoprefixer.github.io/) and pasted prefixed code back into the style sheet.
 - The website has been checked on several devices such as large desktop, laptop, Iphone phones (from 5 to 11) and several Android phones.
 - The website has been opened on Safari, Chrome and Mozilla both on phones and laptops to check for any display issues across browsers.